gardener/gardener/docs/proposals/27-project-group.md

 ## Motivation

-Currently, all users of Gardener share all available seeds which each other.

-There are users who are bound to legal obligations in regards to geographic location of control planes.
+Due to local legal regulations, two use cases which define location requirements for shoot control planes have become increasingly relevant, demanding a defined system or method.

+In the first use case, control planes need to be scheduled to seeds, which are in certain geographical locations.

-Sometimes it is also required that control planes of users are not allowed to share a seed with other third parties.
-A seed with those requirements will be called a "private seed".
+The second use case has the same requirement as the first, but in addition to that, no other shoot control planes of other user groups are allowed to be scheduled on the same seed.
+A seed that is exclusively usable by one user group will be called a "private seed" in this context.

+Although already technically possible, there is currently no fully defined method for fulfilling these use cases.

-At the moment, [such a scenario is enabled](https://gardener.cloud/docs/guides/security-and-compliance/regional-restrictions/) by Gardener operators manually tainting seeds and allowing projects of said users to set tolerations for their shoots.
+At the moment, [the second use case is enabled](https://gardener.cloud/docs/guides/security-and-compliance/regional-restrictions/) by Gardener operators manually tainting seeds and allowing projects of certain projects to set tolerations for their shoots.

-A problem arises when such users want not only one, but multiple projects to be restricted to the same private seed(s).
-This would result in additional work for the Gardener operators to repeatedly set the same settings to the different projects of the user.
+While this works for a few projects, this approach does not scale well.
+Especially when there is more than one project for a user group.
+They still need to fulfill the same requirements, so all of their projects need to be restricted to the same geographic location or private seed(s).
+This would result in additional work for Gardener operators to repeatedly set the same settings to the different projects of the user.

+Additionally, it is possible to circumvent the current approach, by setting the `.spec.seedSelector` of a shoot to match a seed outside the required geographical location.

 The work of Gardener operators should be decreased by this enhancement.
 There is still some support required by them, because it should not be allowed for any arbitrary user to "reserve" a seed by themselves.
-It shall still be the decision of Gardener operators to decide if a user is allowed to have such a private seed.
+It shall still be the decision of Gardener operators which projects are allowed to have one or more private seeds.

-To summarize, there are two scenarios which need to be systematically enabled:
+To summarize, there are two scenarios which need to be methodically enabled:

 1. Enable the assured scheduling of shoot control planes to specific geographical regions
 2. Let users have the opportunity to have a "private seed" (enabled by Gardener operators)

-Both scenarios are currently already technically possible, but require strong involvement of Gardener operators.

-Also users can easily ignore those restrictions, by simply setting the `.spec.seedSelector` of a shoot to match a seed without the taint / outside the required geographical location.

 In order to enforce something like this, a new resource called [`SeedBinding`s](#seedbinding) will be introduced.